-When Antonio Inoki retired The Great Antonio from wrestling on December 9th, 1977, it almost proved deadly for the famed eccentric strongman.
+When Antonio Inoki retired The Great Antonio from wrestling on December 9th, 1977, it almost cost the famed eccentric strongman his life.

 Great Antonio vs. Antonio Inoki Goes Wrong

 In 1972, Antonio Inoki and his newly formed promotion New Japan Pro Wrestling did not possess a needed television deal aimed to make a big splash quickly.
 Fortunately, Inoki bolstered his thin roster with imported talent thanks to his relationship with Karl Gotch.